 - Walking Trails (nearly 3 miles) and spacious Picnic Area.

 - Cantigny Golf, designed by Roger Packard and opened for play in 1989.
 The 300-acre complex includes 27 scenic holes, the year-round Cantigny Golf Academy, the 9-hole Cantigny Youth Links and a full-service clubhouse with dining and banquet facilities.

-Throughout the year, Cantigny is host to numerous special events, concerts, weddings, museum tours, lectures, horticulture workshops, fitness classes and more.
+Throughout the year, Cantigny is host to numerous special events, concerts, weddings, garden tours, museum tours, lectures, horticulture workshops, fitness classes and more.
 Park hours, directions and a calendar of upcoming events are online here at Cantigny.org.
 This website also offers a short video highlighting Cantigny’s heritage and permanent attractions.